Hardening

 5 Basic Principles of Linux System Security

-With 5 basic security principles we can improve system security of almost any Linux system.
+With five basic security principles we can improve system security of almost any Linux system.
+Start here your journey to learn them.

 Why Linux security hardening scripts might backfire